scott-walker-llnl/legion-geo-interop/README.md

-# Legion and GeoPM Iterop
+# Legion and GeoPM Interop
 This is part of the ECP power steering project.
 Intel's GeoPM power manager is designed to work with multi-process or multi-threaded programs, but Legion is a task based model.
 Legion and GeoPM are able to interoperate in certain configurations without significant changes to the Legion code.

 The standard setup for GeoPM is to create one process per compute node and then insert Geo markup calls inside the program to monitor.
 These markup calls use shared memory to communicate with the Geo process.
 From experimentation as well as discussions with the Legion developers, we were able to determine that it is safe to use shared memory communication without using Legion's "handshake" mechanism.